AnastasiaE3/AnastasiaE3/resume.md

 - Recruited and fostered relationships with new and existing clients.
 - Developed and executed plans to reduce system problems effectively.

-### Ossetian Sapporo, Restaurant Busser; Huntingdon Valley, PA
-*August 2019 – March 2020*

-### First Children’s Academy, Teacher’s Assistant; Southampton, PA
-*April 2019 – July 2019*

-### Guest House Vishneviy Sad, House Manager; Plyos, Russia
-*2014 – 2016*
 ## Education
 - **Zip Code | Wilmington, DE**
  *2023 Certificate of Completion*

 - **Bucks County Community College | Newtown, PA**
   *September 2019 – May 2021*
-  Completed 51 of 62 credits towards an Associate of Arts in Communications Studies.
+  Associate of Arts in Communications Studies.

-- **M.I.
-Malyutin Art College | Ivanovo, Russia**
-  *September 2016 – May 2017*
-  Completed initial coursework towards a degree in Product Design.